Are you wondering how to revive a fuchsia plant? Check out this article to know more about how to revive a fuchsia plant, one popular plant.

 - You can identify a fungal infection when you see leaves with dots, flowers that are oddly colored, or roots that have become slushy.
 This type of infection is usually caused by overwatering

-- Symptoms for a fungal or viral disease includes the plant spotting, curled leaves, and stomped growth
+- Symptoms for a fungal or viral disease include plant spotting, curled leaves, and stomped growth

 - Leaves turning brown could also be fuchsia rust and a fungus called Pucciniastrumepilobii is the cause for it.
 In the case where plants are growing in the open, the fungus usually emerges sometime between July and September; however, greenhouse fuchsias can be affected at any time of the year